 Outcomes of cancer of the pancreas

-Some (minority) of patients are cured by radical surgery and some, who are deemed inoperable, may survive a considerable time after therapies such as the chemo-radiotherapy approach outlined above, although it has to be said that the majority of patients with this type of cancer die of their disease within three to five years.
+A significant minority of patients are cured by radical surgery and adjuvant chemotherapy for anything beyond very early cases and some, who are deemed inoperable, may survive a considerable time after therapies such as the chemo-radiotherapy approach outlined above, although it has to be said that regrettably the majority of patients with this type of cancer die of their disease within three to five years.

 Stenting for jaundice due to obstructed bile ducts can be very useful.